Øvrebø Municipality

-Øvrebø is a former municipality that was located in the old Vest-Agder county in Norway.
+Øvrebø is a former municipality in the old Vest-Agder county, Norway.
 The municipality existed twice during the 19th and 20th centuries.
-Originally, from 1838 until 1865, the 398 km2 municipality encompassed roughly the same boundaries as the present-day municipality of Vennesla.
-The second iteration of the municipality was only 109 km2 and it corresponded to the central part of present-day Vennesla municipality.
-The municipal centre was the village of Skarpengland.
+Originally, from 1838 until 1861, the 398 km2 municipality encompassed roughly the same boundaries as the present-day Vennesla Municipality.
+The second iteration of the municipality was only 109 km2 and it corresponded to the central part of present-day Vennesla Municipality.
+The administrative centre was the village of Skarpengland.
 The small village of Øvrebø is located about 3 km west of Skarpengland, and this is where the Øvrebø Church is located.